Reclaimed Armoire Door Book Shelf

 These are the armoire doors I got from my neighbor Rodney.
-They apparently had glass on the large inset pieces.
+They had glass on the large inset pieces.

 Attach Armoire Doors